 For a more depth look at the costs of building a log cabin you can read our ultimate cost breakdown article.

 With hundreds of log cabin companies operating throughout the world, how do you know which one you should choose?
 Who will provide you with a great quality cabin at a cost-effective price?

 Here are a few questions to keep in mind when you choose a company.

 N.B.
 This will mean they have to adhere to certain building standards and will ensure that your log cabin is quality.

-2. Do they offer on-site assistance or an installation service?
+2. Do they offer on-site assistance or installation service?

 N.B.
-A company who won’t install or doesn’t offer any on site assistance should be avoided.
+A company that won’t install or doesn’t offer any on-site assistance should be avoided.
 Even if you don’t want to take them up on the installation service, always ask the question as it will let you know a lot about the company.

 3. Are the logs graded or stamped?

 N.B.
 This will ensure that only the best logs are used and that they adhere to strict trade standards.

 N.B.
 Most companies should offer a minimum 10-year warranty, with a maintenance schedule caveat.